 Over the past 15 years Kate has worked in various roles building enduring and effective programs and teams that contribute significant results in philanthropy, sponsorship, engagement and advocacy.
 She was the National Executive Director of the Australian China Business Council from 2005-2009 a role which included influencing and informing the national debate on Australia-China relations, and building a strong, and mutually beneficial bilateral relationships.
 She then worked with the University of Melbourne in various roles leading philanthropic engagement including major gifts fundraising, bequests and donor stewardship events.
 Kate currently serves as the Chief Executive, of St Vincent’s Institute (SVI) Foundation at SVI of Medical Research in Melbourne.

-Anthony Abraham – Chairperson of the Finance, Audit and Risk Committee
+Anthony Abraham – Chairperson of the Audit, Finance and Risk Committee

 Anthony has a background in funds management, corporate finance, tax, accounting and finance including 21 years at Macquarie Bank where he was an Executive Director in Macquarie Agricultural Funds Management.
 Anthony currently works as an investment manager for a private equity firm as well as providing consulting services and acting as a non executive director on a number of boards including the listed Australian Agricultural Company.
 Anthony has been involved in boards and finance committees for parish and schools for a number of years in the past.

-Grahame Petersen – Member of the Finance, Audit and Risk Committee
+Grahame Petersen – Member of the Audit, Finance and Risk Committee